hashicorp/terraform-provider-azurerm/website/docs/r/virtual_network_gateway.html.markdown

 * `bgp_settings` - (Optional) A `bgp_settings` block which is documented below.
 In this block the BGP specific settings can be defined.

 * `custom_route` - (Optional) A `custom_route` block as defined below.
-Specify a custom routes address space specified by the customer for virtual network gateway and VpnClient.
+Specifies a custom routes address space for a virtual network gateway and a VpnClient.

 * `generation` - (Optional) The Generation of the Virtual Network gateway.
 Possible values include `Generation1`, `Generation2` or `None`.
 Changing this forces a new resource to be created.